apache/incubator-kie-kogito-runtimes/README.md

     * Do a sanity check with `grep -lir "5.2.x" * | grep -v "target"`.
 This lists all the files that are still using the old version, if there are any.

+* Guvnor translations

+    * WARNING: THIS IS EXPERIMENTAL.
+THESE STEPS SHOULD BE TREATED WITH CAUTION AND COULD WELL NEED CHANGING WHEN WE DO THE FIRST RELEASE USING ZANATA

+    * Translations into different locales are handled within Zanata (https://translate.jboss.org/)

+    * The most recent translations need to be pulled into the release branch.
+Assuming you have set-up your Zanata configuration correctly, this can be achieved with:

+            $ mvn zanata:pull -Dfull -Dngsoa -Dngsoafull -Dbpm

+    * NOTE: The above Maven switches specify Guvnor Profiles to examine for translation files.
+Drools Guvnor (`-Dfull`) is essential.
+SOA (`-Dngsoa` and `-Dngsoafull`) and BPM Console (`-Dbpm`) are optional.

+    * NOTE: If releasing a new version number (major, minor or micro) a new version of the translations should be setup in Zanata.

 * Set up jenkins build jobs for the branch.

     * Go to the internal jenkins website inside the VPN.